 Additionally, AMI is the foundation for customer engagement software which, in the near future, will provide customers with access to hourly water usage, consumption trends, and other conservation tools to help you manage your water use.

 Project Cost: OMWD has anticipated the cost of converting to AMI technology and has planned for the expansion in its capital improvement budget in multiple phases.
-In an effort to offset costs, OMWD pursued grant funding for this project and achieved a $30,000 grant from Metropolitan Water District of Southern California and a $300,000 grant from the US Bureau of Reclamation.
+In an effort to offset costs, OMWD pursued grant funding for this project.
+OMWD achieved a $30,000 grant from Metropolitan Water District of Southern California, which was followed with a $300,000 grant from the US Bureau of Reclamation.
 Most recently, OMWD was awarded another $500,000 in grant funding from USBR to complete two remaining phases of AMI conversions.

 Project Timeline: OMWD began testing AMI technology in 2013 through its AMI Pilot Project, which included conversion of nearly 8,000 meters from AMR to AMI.
 The AMI Pilot Project system worked well and OMWD’s board has approved the conversion to AMI in additional areas.
 By 2025, OMWD will read all meters in its service area by AMI.
 AMI expansion is taking place in multiple phases over the next several years.
 The area currently undergoing expansion is in the western portion of OMWD’s service area.
 OMWD will notify all affected customers prior to the beginning of each phase of expansion.